Mrntn161/Langki/docs/installation.md

 ## Requirements

-This tutorial assumes that you are already familiar with Anki — including how to install an add-on, import a pre-made deck, and design a template.
-(Knowledge of HTML, CSS, and JavaScript is not required.)
+This tutorial assumes that you are already familiar with Anki, knowing how to install an add-on, import a pre-made deck, and design a template.

-To get started, install the Langki add-on and download the Langki – Prototype note type.
+To get started, install [the Langki add-on](https://ankiweb.net/shared/info/1400986563) and download the Langki – Prototype note type.